AmpersandJS/amp/contributing.md

 ## Running the tests

 You can either run *all* the tests for all the modules by doing `npm test` from the project root, this will include yours, or do it just for module by running `npm test` after `cd`'ing into your folder.
 If you're testing a single module you may need to run `npm install` in that specific module folder if you're missing dependencies.
-Just be sure to delete the
+Just be sure to delete the the `node_modules` folder that gets added.

 Don't worry about versioning or rebuilding the site, etc. That will be done when the pull request is merged.